PACE

 Upon careful consideration of all the facts and governing contract/plan provisions, PACE determined that the Provider’s network agreement did not, in fact, stipulate the stop-loss carrier could reduce the allowable amount based on its own audit of the claim.
 The PACE decision determined that the correct allowable amount (after considering the negotiated network discount) was $720,000—which the stop-loss carrier agreed to and promptly reimbursed.

-By partnering with The Phia Group, the independent PACE review resulted in the recovery of an additional $120,000 for the Plan Sponsor and prevented additional legal action in the form of an Independent Review Organization (IRO) or court of law.
+By partnering with The Phia Group and utilizing the independent PACE review, the Plan Sponsor recovered an additional $120,000 and prevented further legal action via an Independent Review Organization (IRO) or court of law.